New Orleans police investigating deadly crash in Algiers

 The man was pronounced dead on the scene.

-Officers say the driver remained on the scene and is cooperating with the investigation.
+Officers said the driver remained on the scene and is cooperating with the investigation.

 No further details are available at this time.